ragibasif/xdsa/README.md

 # xdsa

-xdsa is a contains a collection of common and not so common data structures and algorithms implemented in C.
+XDSA contains a collection of data structures and algorithms implemented in C.

 It's written in standard C (C99) and uses GNU Make for building.
 The goal of this project is to implement data structures and algorithms from scratch for ***educational purposes only***.